Redth/maui-docker/provisioning/README.md

-# MAUI macOS Provisioning
+# MAUI Host Provisioning

-The `provision.ps1` script bootstraps a local macOS host with the same developer tooling that ships in the Docker base images.
-It installs the .NET SDK, MAUI workloads, Android SDK components, and supporting dotnet tools so you can build and test MAUI applications directly on macOS hardware.
+The `provision.ps1` script bootstraps a developer workstation with the same tooling that ships in the Docker base images.
+It primarily targets macOS hosts (installing .NET, Android, and Apple tooling) but the module scaffolding also sets the stage for Windows and Linux support.

 ## Prerequisites
 - macOS 13 or newer with administrative privileges for Homebrew cask installs